Wind-River/cloud-platform-deployment-manager/DEVELOPER.md

 manager.
 But kubebuilder is needed to add new type or new webhook.
 To install the latest kubebuilder,

+After 26.03, code were migrated to Kubebuilder v4.

 ```bash
 cd ${GOPATH}/downloads
 curl -L -o kubebuilder https://go.kubebuilder.io/dl/latest/$(go env GOOS)/$(go env GOARCH)